Magic Johnson on Lakers adviser role: 'Working to call the shots'

 In announcing Johnson's hiring last week, the Lakers described the role Johnson will play as "advising ownership on all business and basketball matters, collaborating with coaches, evaluating and mentoring players, assessing future franchise needs and helping ownership to determine the best path for growth and success."

-Johnson told USA TODAY Sports the decision on the exact role he'll have with the team will be determined by Jeanie Buss.
+Johnson told USA Today Sports that Jeanie Buss will determine the exact role he'll have with the team.

 Co-owner Jim Buss is currently the team's executive vice president of basketball operations.
 He said publicly in 2014 he would step down if the team wasn't a contender within three to four years.

-The Lakers entered Friday with an 18-37 record.
-The franchise has endured its three worst seasons ever, posting successive records of 27-55, 21-61 and 17-65 entering this year.
+The Lakers have a 19-37 record.
+The franchise has endured its three worst seasons ever, posting successive records of 27-55, 21-61 and 17-65 entering this season.

 Johnson said rebuilding the Lakers won't be an overnight job.